-B. Electives courses are offered in the subject areas previously listed and in business education, world language, family & consumer sciences, industrial technology, art, drama, debate, journalism and music.
+B. Electives courses are offered in the subject areas previously listed and in business marketing & management, communication & information systems, world language, family & consumer sciences, skilled & technical sciences, art, drama, debate, journalism, and music.

 C. In order to provide flexibility in such situations as transfers and special needs, waivers may be submitted by staff and approved by the principal.

 D. A student must complete credits as described herein in order to graduate and receive a diploma from the Millard Public Schools.